wltrimbl/cmsc13600-course-materials/docs/old2/HW-0-Git.md

 # HW0.
-Using Git For Version Control  (Due Jan 9, 2026)
+Using Git For Version Control  (Due Oct 3, 2025, but late additions to the class need not worry)

-Git is a distributed version control system that tracks changes in any set of computer files, often used for coordinating work among programmers who are collaboratively developing source code during software development.
+Git is a distributed version control system that tracks changes in any set of computer files, usually used for coordinating work among programmers who are collaboratively developing source code during software development.
 Its goals include speed, data integrity, and support for distributed, non-linear workflows.

-Github is a technology platform that provides an in-browser interface (with web-publishing bells and whistles, message boards, bug trackers, test runners, email notifications...) to the git database of content and revisions.

-Almost every data science and software engineering project uses a version control system like git to allow for multiple engineers to collaborate on a project.
+Almost every data science and software engineering project uses a framework like Git to allow for multiple engineers to collaborate on a project.

 In the first homework assignment, you'll have to set up git on your own machines and will get familiar with how to use the command line interface.